Fpculcasi/Carezze/README.md

 ### Prerequisites

-- Android Studio Hedgehog or later
+- Android Studio Ladybug or later
 - JDK 17+
-- A Firebase project on the Blaze plan (required for Cloud Functions)
+- A Firebase project (Spark plan is sufficient — no Cloud Functions required)

 ### Setup